 Employers increasingly favor remote work because of benefits to both companies and their workers.
 These include:

 - Higher job satisfaction

 - Improved eco-friendly practices

 Employees like remote work because it allows them to spend more time at home, giving them greater flexibility in balancing personal and work responsibilities and schedules.
 This translates into better sleep habits, lower anxiety and higher job satisfaction.
 Employees who work remotely are 57% more likely to be satisfied with their jobs than those who commute, according to a survey by mattress maker Amerisleep.

 Higher job satisfaction makes remote workers more likely to stay with their employers.
 This allows companies that offer telecommuting to enjoy higher worker retention rates.
 A study by research and advisory firm Gartner estimates companies that offer workers the option of telecommuting can expect a more than 10% increase in employee retention.

 Employees who work from home experience less stress, fewer distractions and higher engagement.
 This promotes higher productivity, benefiting their employers.
-Among companies who allow remote work, 85% report that productivity has increased as a result, according to research conducted by flexible workspace provider IWG.
+Among companies that allow remote work, 85% report that productivity has increased as a result, according to research conducted by flexible workspace provider IWG.
 Moreover, 63% report an increase in productivity of at least 21%.